cmbailey87/TestRepo/readme.md

 this is a new project
 welp we are at this again

-this is added to master, after diting foobar2 adding more info to the read me file  -  added from foobar
+this is added to master, after editing foobar2 adding more info to the read me file  -  added from foobar

 information has been updated, for merge testing